 The aim of SATA is to work for the provision of accessible transport in Scotland as a basic right for all people.
 This includes working not only for the provision of vehicles, vessels and rolling stock which are accessible but also for the provision of an integrated system of public transport, affordable services, accessible information and appropriate support services.

 SATA provides the major inclusive forum in Scotland on transport issues of concern to disabled people.
 It works by enabling groups and individuals to share information about current developments in transport, as well as carrying out research and identifying gaps in provision.
 This allows SATA to press for changes to transport services.

-Office Bearers and Members of a Management Committee are volunteers who are nominated and elected at the AGM.
+Office Bearers and Members of the Board are volunteers who are nominated and elected at the AGM.
 More than 50% are required to be disabled people.
-SATA has no paid staff
+SATA has no paid staff.

 SATA converted into a SCIO in November 2018

 the SATA Constitution (this is the old one, the new one for the SCIO still needs to be ratified at an EGM)